9-FS/nhentai_archivist/readme.md

 1. Execute the program again.
 This will create a default `./config/headers.json`.
 1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
 1. In `./config/settings.json` set `library_path` to the directory you want to download to.
 By default, it will download to `./hentai/`.
-1. In `./config/settings.json` set `library_split` to the maximum number of hentai per sub-directory in your `library_path`.
+1. In `./config/settings.json` set `library_split` if you want to split your library into sub-directories.
+The number specifies the maximum number of hentai to allow per sub-directory.
 Set "0" if you want to disable splitting your library into sub-directories.
-It is disabled by default.
+It is disabled by default and only recommended if the number of hentai in 1 directory starts to affect file explorer performance.
+This _should_ not affect you if you have 10.000 files or less in 1 directory.

 ### 2.2.
 Google Chrome